danielnixon/eslint-plugin-total-functions/README.md

     One = 1,
   }

-  // This compiles but is flagged by no-unsafe-enum-assignment const zeroOrOne: ZeroOrOne = 2;
+  // This compiles (prior to TypeScript 5) but is flagged by no-unsafe-enum-assignment const zeroOrOne: ZeroOrOne = 2;

   // This is not flagged by no-unsafe-enum-assignment